Create an MQTT sink connector

 -

-Paste the connector configuration (stored in the
+Paste the configuration from your

 mqtt_sink.json